Coronary CT Angiography in Dallas, TX

 What Should You Expect During This Exam

 The procedure generally takes about an hour.
-Depending on the area to be examined, you will be positioned on the CT table on your back, side or stomach and straps and pillows may be used to help maintain the correct position and hold you still during the exam.
+CCTA depends heavily on your heart rate.
+The target heart rate should be 60 beats per minute or slower.
+You will be screened prior to the day of the exam and given specific instructions by a nurse to help provide optimum results.
+Depending on health history, patients may be given a medication to slow down their heart rate and dilate their coronary arteries.
+You will be positioned on the CT table on your back and straps and pillows may be used to help maintain the correct position and hold you still during the exam.
 A nurse or technologist will insert an intravenous line (IV) into your hand or arm.
 The CT table with you on it will be moved quickly through the scanner to determine the correct starting position for the scan and a test image will be taken.
 The actual exam will begin after this and you will move slowly through the scanner.
 At all times a technologist will be able to see, hear and speak with you.
 While the images are being recorded, you will hear an array of noises and an automatic injector connected to the IV will inject contrast material at a controlled rate.
 You may be asked to hold your breath during the scanning.
 When the exam is complete your IV will be removed.

 While the scanning causes no pain, there may be discomfort from having to remain still for several minutes.
 For patients who find it difficult to remain still or who are claustrophobic or in chronic pain, a mild sedative prescribed by their physician may provide relief.
 If intravenous contrast material is used, you may experience a warm, flushed sensation and a metallic taste in your mouth that lasts for a few minutes.
 Minor reactions include itching and hives which can be relieved with medication.
 Visit radiologyinfo.org for more information.

-Schedule Your Coronary CT Scan at Southwest Diagnostic Imaging in Dallas
+Schedule Your Coronary CT Angiography at Southwest Diagnostic Imaging Center